shreyachatterjee22/CongressDataVizualization/README.md

 ## Graph 2: Percentages of Male and Female Congresspeople

 The graph below uses [data set 1](https://github.com/shreyachatterjee22/CongressDataVizualization/blob/main/role_hor.json) and [data set 2](https://github.com/shreyachatterjee22/CongressDataVizualization/blob/main/role_senate.json) to show the stark gender differences in both houses of Congress.
-As expected, there is very little doubt that the percent of females relative to the percent of men is very low.
-This is known data, however, and efforts to increase female representation in Congress are continuing.
+As expected, there is very little doubt that the percent of females relative to the percent of males is very low.
+This is known data, however, and efforts to increase female representation in Congress are ongoing and achieving success.

 ![Graph of Gender Percentages](https://github.com/shreyachatterjee22/CongressDataVizualization/blob/main/Gender%20Percentages%20Graph.png)